 - An oral presentation of the thesis work, open to all, must be held before the spring semester exam period.

-- The full CS faculty will decide whether to accept each thesis for honors.
+- A subcommittee of the CS faculty will decide whether to accept each thesis for honors.
 (Ie, successful completion of the agreed upon work does guarantee credits, but does not guarantee the honors with thesis designation).

 - A final written thesis must be submitted to the department by May 15th.

 - BS students may count at most 3 additional independent type credits towards their CS credit requirements.
 (BA students can only count 6 total independent credits, including senior thesis.)